volundmush/rhostcode/README.md

 **A:** Yes!
 I have a [Patreon](https://www.patreon.com/volund) and a [PayPal](https://www.paypal.com/paypalme/volundmush).

-**Q:** I want this <cool system> from <other game>.
+**Q:** I want this `<cool system>` from `<other game>`.
 Can you add it?

 **A:** Well that's basically how this whole project came around in the first place.
-I kept seeing <cool systems> from <other games> and kinda shamelessly copied them.
+I kept seeing `<cool systems>` from `<other games>` and kinda copied them.
 At the time, many of them were proprietary.
 I try to focus on code that's going to be super popular, super general, and useful to many games though, rather than something that's going to be specific to just one game.
 The best way to convince me to make something that's part of the main suite is to show me how it's going to be useful to a lot of games.